 - Blog posts answering customer questions

-- Guides that help people understand your industry
+- Guides explaining your industry

-- Videos explaining your process
+- Videos showing your process

-- Tips and resources related to your services
+- Tips and resources

 The Trust Audit: Evaluating Your Business